FelixAburto/Detection-Engineering/README.md

 <h3>DOS Attack Execution:</h3>

-To launch the DOS attack fire up the Kali Linux VM and open up a terminal.
-Enter in this command:
+To launch the DOS attack, start by opening a terminal on your Kali Linux VM.
+Enter the following command:

 ```Bash
 sudo hping3 -i u20 -S -p 8000 -c 50000 192.168.1.4